Recent Examples of gunpowder from the Web

 The racial gunpowder that the Republicans have been storing up since Harry Dent wrote a memo to Richard Nixon has finally found a bright orange fuse.

 With the rise of gunpowder weapons and military aircraft, the defensive advantages provided by the thick walls of a castle waned, and with them so did the popularity siege warfare.

 There’s dirt on Sam’s face, sure, and gunpowder rubbed on to look (Sam thinks) like Injun warpaint, but beneath it all, Sam’s face is unblemished.

 No blood or gunpowder was found on his security guard uniform, and male DNA under the victim’s fingernails didn’t match his.

 Participants have one goal: to revitalize older fighting techniques that fell out of practice with the rise of gunpowder.

 To get that 3,200 feet per second figure out of the .300 Weatherby with the same bullet requires an 80-85 grain dose of slow-burning gunpowder.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'gunpowder.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of GUNPOWDER
+First Known Use of gunpowder

-Seen & Heard
+Seen and Heard